 India has the fifth largest power generation portfolio worldwide with a power generation capacity of 245 GW and the country wants to continuously expand its power.
 The supply deficit decreased at the end of the financial year 2013/14, thanks in part to a good monsoon and resultant high hydropower production.
 But the availability of electricity varies greatly between regions, and while some states produce a surplus, others suffer from high deficits.
 Hours of power outages are commonplace in almost all communities in the country, and still around one third of the population has still no access to the electricity grid.

-The Energy Minister, Piyush Goyal, has announced that all households will be connected to the network in 2019 and he wants to provide electricity 24 hours a day.
+The Energy Minister, R.K Singh(Union Minister of State Independent Charge), has announced that all households will be connected to the network in 2019 and he wants to provide electricity 24 hours a day.
 To achieve this ambitious goal, the country needs to improve the regulatory framework in the electricity sector and the supply of fuel, modernize the ailing transmission and distribution network and expand and continue to invest heavily in generation capacities.
-The Twelfth Five-Year Plan (2012-2017) looks for new capacity totaling 119 gig watts (GW) from all energy sources.
+The Twelfth Five-Year Plan (2012-2018) looks for new capacity totaling 119 gig watts (GW) from all energy sources.

 Renewable sources contribute 30% of all current sources and India will rely heavily on renewable energy in the future.
 The previous government had already announced a goal to double the network capacity in renewable sources from around 72GW today to 137GW by 2022.
 Large hydro stations produce more than half of all power in India.
 The new government wants to increase these efforts significantly and is working on ambitious plans for the expansion, in particular for solar and wind power.
 Wind energy is the largest renewable energy source in India.
 It accounts for nearly 70% (21.1 GW) of installed capacity, thereby making India the world’s fifth largest wind energy producer.
 The Jawaharlal Nehru National Solar Mission aims to generate 20,000 MW of solar power by 2022, and encourages FDI, creating a positive environment among investors keen to tap into India’s potential.
 The country offers unlimited growth potential for the solar photovoltaic industry.
 India is endowed with vast potential for solar energy and is rapidly emerging as a major manufacturing hub for solar power plants.